pairinteraction/pairinteraction/docs/index.rst

 License
 =======

-The pairinteraction library without the graphical user interface is licensed under `LGPL v3`_.
-The graphical user interface as well as the combined work of the pairinteraction library and the graphical user interface is licensed under `GPL v3`_.
+The pairinteraction library and the graphical user interface are licensed under `LGPL v3`_.